kergoth/dotfiles/mercurial/extensions/evolve/docs/user-guide.rst

    versions of Mercurial will not create them.)

 In this case, the obsolete changesets are also *hidden*.
 That is the usual end state for obsolete changesets.
-But many scenarios result in obsolete changesets that are still visible, which indicates your history modification work is not yet done.
+However, many scenarios result in obsolete changesets that are still visible, which indicates your history modification work is not yet done.
 We'll see examples of that later, when we cover advanced usage.